DhairyaVashishtha/Project-1/README.md

 # Anime maestro quiz.

-creator of project - Dhairya vahishtha class - XII (12) my 1st project for school that i made .. weel corently i am quit noob do But i hope you like it it and if it help you let me know ,it will also make me happy.
+creator of project - Dhairya Vahishtha class - XII (12) my 1st project for school that I made...
+I hope you like it and if it helps you let me know, it will also make me happy.